erNail/verscout/README.md

 and `BREAKING CHANGE:` in the commit message body will cause a `MAJOR` bump.
 This behavior can be [configured](#custom-bump-configuration)

+If no version tags exist, the first version will be `1.0.0` This behavior can also be [configured](#custom-first-version)

 ### Configure `verscout`

 To get a complete list of the configuration options, please use the `--help` or `-h` flag.